iainkirkpatrick/ang-nz-maps/notes/notes.md

 data should probably be GEOJSON or even TOPOJSON to restrict data costs.

+ideally put the shapefiles in a POSTGIS db, and run commands to do joins, spatial joins, ogr2ogr for format conversions etc. then have makefiles for the most common operations.
+This would all just avoid the need to use GUI of QGIS for this stuff, plus good exp with spatial DB.
+(but could still load layers from DB into QGIS if need be)

 i like the notion of a SPA, long-scrolling - think some of the Mapbox demo pages, just keep scrolling for different maps with different data? fade-ins, fadeouts? how will long-scrolling work with large map divs, accidental zooming?

 **sketch is up in my book**.